phetzel1/Getting-and-Cleaning-Data-Project/Codebook.md

 The script adds back in the indices for subject and activity, and applies those indices to subset the combined dataset The subsetted data frame was melted using Subject and Activity as the grouping variables, then dcast was used to apply the mean function
 The resulting dataset was melted again by Subject and Activity and written to the output file.

+###Ouput
+The output file is named Average by Subject and Activity.txt.
+It shows the mean value of the mean and std measures for each features, grouped by Activity and Subject